Why are some trips not available to students under 18 on the first day of the trip?

 Students are encouraged to provide a trusted family member or friend with enrollment directions (as provided by your college).
 There is no internet access available during any of our trips.

 What is not included in the registration fee?

-Personal equipment needs (see the equipment list), snacks you might buy on the road, one celebration dinner that we will have in San diego on the final night of the trip.
+Personal equipment needs (see the equipment lists), snacks you might buy on the road, one celebration dinner that we will have in San Diego on the final night of the trip.

-During the actual trip, all participants can store street clothes and other items not needed on the trip in our Rental Shop.
+During the actual trip, all participants can store street clothes and other items not needed during the trip in our Rental Shop.

 What kind of physical shape do I need to be in?

 While NO EXPERIENCE is necessary for any of the trips, we strongly recommend you prepare as WO can be physically challenging.
 If you have an open attitude and a readiness to challenge yourself, we have confidence that you will be able to complete the course.
 However, you will find that if you are physically fit, you will enjoy the trip that much more.